Ethnogenesis: African Americans in the United States

 The ethnogenesis of African Americans begins with slavery, specifically in the US.
 Between 1492 and 1880, 2 to 5.5 million Native Americans were enslaved in the Americas in addition to 12.5 million African slaves.
 The concept of race began to emerge during the mid-17th century as a justification for the enslavement of Africans in colonial America.
 Later, scientists developed theories to uphold the system of forced labor.

-Native Americans of darker skin tones were included in this construct with the arrival of African slaves.
-Some Native Americans of lighter complexions, however, owned slaves, participating in race-based slavery alongside Europeans.
 American society evolved into a two-caste system, with two broad classes: white and non-white, citizen and non-citizen (or semi-citizen).
 Non-white, non/semi-citizens were regarded as "Black" or "Negro" as a general term, regardless of their known ethnic/cultural background.

 The lives and identities of African Americans have been shaped by systems of race and slavery, resulting in a unique culture and experience.
 Cultural aspects like music, food, literature, inventions, dances, and other concepts prominently stem from the combined experience of enslaved African American people and free African Americans who were still subject to racist laws in the United States.